-SAT Subject Tests are tools that the most competitive colleges use to identify students who stand out in the crowd.
-These schools receive a TON of applicants each year and have some pretty difficult choices to make about who is in, and who is out.
-Students who take SAT Subject Tests in areas they can show exceptional skill make their applications stand out from others.
+SAT Subject Tests are tools that the most competitive colleges use to further identify exceptional students.
+These schools receive a TON of applicants each year, which gives them some pretty difficult choices to make.
+Students who take SAT Subject Tests in areas they can show exceptional skill make their applications stand out from the crowd.

-These tests should not be taken lightly, however.
-These are competitive and grueling 1-hour exams focused on specific subject areas.
-They are only taken by the BEST students and are used to reveal the best choices to colleges.
-Last year, more than 10% of students who took the Chemistry SAT Subject Test got a perfect score of 800!
+SAT Subject Tests are competitive and grueling 1-hour exams focused on a specific subject area.
+They are only taken by students who feel confident in their mastery of one of the 20 subjects offered – last year, more than 10% of students who took the Chemistry SAT Subject Test got a perfect score of 800!

-Becoming familiar with the types of questions on the exam is another way to walk in feeling confident and prepared.
-On these multiple choice exams, a student can use proven test taking tips to navigate through difficult questions.
-Should you guess on a practice exam?
+SAT Subject Tests vary by subject, but all tests are an hour in length, are scaled on a 200-800 point scale, and are comprised only of multiple choice questions.
+Becoming familiar with the types of questions on the exam is an important way to walk in feeling confident and prepared.
+On these multiple choice exams, a student can use proven test taking tips to navigate through difficult questions and test strategy.
+For instance, SAT Subject Tests “penalize” guessing, with students losing 0.25 points per wrong answer, but seeing no penalty for leaving a question blank.
 Statistics say that, if you can eliminate even one choice, it is in your best interest to guess!
-Tips like these can help a student not waste time and put their energy towards concepts he better understands.

 What SAT Subject Tests Should I Take?